pippinbarr/lets-play-ancient-greek-punishment-the-text-adventure/process/to-do.md

 - ~~Put a note on the basin (lol)~~
 - ~~Add actions for filling the jug (take it first)~~

-- Deal with the fiddly life of dealing with specialist verbs.
+- ~~__MAYBE I'VE WALKED SOME KIND OF LINE WITH THIS?__ Deal with the fiddly life of dealing with specialist verbs.
 Maybe it's better not to have fill at all.
 Just "get water" is enough.
 But "drop" seems pretty shit to get water into the basin?
-Does feel like we want a pour.
+Does feel like we want a pour.~~
-- Maybe make the water reall be in the fountain, jug, basin as an object?
+- ~~Maybe make the water reall be in the fountain, jug, basin as an object?~~
-- Add actions for pouring the jug (anywhere I guess, but ideally into the basin)
+- ~~Add actions for pouring the jug (anywhere I guess, but ideally into the basin)~~
-- Make the basin empty the turn after you fill it
+- ~~Make the basin empty the turn after you fill it~~
-- Don't bother with incremental filling states?
-Not that interesting?
+- ~~__NOPE__ Don't bother with incremental filling states?
+Not that interesting?~~

+- Still some bullshit around having the water show up in the container description...